ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/how-to-1.md

 ```
 Replace `<your-region>` in the command above with the location where you want the create the repository storage.

-Configure the cli to authenticate the docker repository in Artifact Registry:
+Configure the cli to authenticate the docker repository in the Artifact Registry:

 ```console
 gcloud auth configure-docker us-central1-docker.pkg.dev